pycontribs/ruyaml/README.rst

 nesting of sections and limited lists (within a value).
 Retrieval of particular value format is explicit (and extensible).

-YAML has basic mapping and sequence structures as well support for ordered mappings and sets.
-It supports scalars are of various types including dates and datetimes (missing in JSON) as a list of YAML has comments, but these are normally thrown away.
+YAML has basic mapping and sequence structures as well as support for ordered mappings and sets.
+It supports scalars various types including dates and datetimes (missing in JSON).
+YAML has comments, but these are normally thrown away.

 Block structured YAML is a clean and very human readable